Commercial Kitchen Transformed by Target

 COMMERCIAL KITCHEN DESIGN PROCESS

-After the whirlwind of being heavily in the limelite as a prestigious chef, Emily Watkins and husband Miles Lampson decided it was time to invest in their business and improve their dated kitchen by introducing an energy efficient, eco friendly, erganomically designed kitchen.
+After the whirlwind of being heavily in the limelite as a prestigious chef, Emily Watkins and husband Miles Lampson decided it was time to invest in their business and improve their dated kitchen by introducing an energy efficient, eco friendly, erganomically designed commercial kitchen.

 Emily needed a company to help turn her ideas into reality, having previously worked with Target Catering Equipment, based in Gloucester, she got back in contact and asked Target's design team to work with her to transform her kitchen.